 Poulet Roti, AKA rotisserie chicken, is always a budget friendly meal that is readily available in any big city in France.
 5-10 euros gets you a beautifully roasted-to-perfection, juicy chicken.
 Add in a few more euros for sides and a bottle of wine, and you have a filling meal for a family for 20-25 euros.

 Here is some more information about where to find the best Poulet Roti in Paris.

 Finding a Cheap Breakfast in Paris

 Managing a hearty, man sized breakfast seemed to be a harder task in Paris.
 There are restaurants in touristy areas that advertise “American” breakfast..usually for about $10/person, which is generally out of our budget.

-Because he generally starts getting hungry before the rest of us, he would buy a small carton of milk from the market and mix up a protein shake to help meet his nutritional needs until we were ready to stop and eat.
+My husband came up with another slick idea for eating cheaply in Paris.
+He brought protein powder from home and carried a couple packets with us during the day.
+Because he generally starts getting hungry before the rest of us, he would buy a small carton of milk from the market and mix up a protein shake to help meet his nutritional needs.
+This would help get him by without resorting to junk food until we were all ready to stop and eat.
 Many protein powders also have some extra nutrients to help balance out your travel diet.

 One could also bring with them a box of protein bars when you come over from your own country and eat one in the afternoon when hunger hits (the plus side of this is that it will leave more room in your suitcase for souvenirs on your return trip!)

-My final bit of advice is to scrimp and save so that when this happens, you can afford to eat at a decent restaurant and enjoy some great french food.
+Set aside enough to eat at a nice restaurant and enjoy some great french food.
 Towards the end of the trip, we did eat dinner at a moderately priced Paris cafe for about $25 each for a three course meal, and it was WONDERFUL.